Grandstand (TV programme): Theme tune

 The original theme was "News Scoop" by Len Stevens, which was used until 6 November 1971.
 From 13 November 1971 to 11 October 1975, another tune, composed by Barry Stoller, who also composed the Match of the Day theme, was used.
-Grandstands longest-running theme, composed for the programme by Keith Mansfield, was first broadcast at the end of the 11 October 1975 edition (the 1000th edition of Grandstand) (and apart from a brief remix which commenced in 1999 but dropped after a few weeks due to complaints) remained until the end of Grandstands existence.
+Grandstands longest-running and best-known theme, composed for the programme by Keith Mansfield, was first broadcast at the end of the 11 October 1975 edition (the 1000th edition of Grandstand) and (apart from a brief remix which commenced in September 1999 but dropped after a few weeks due to complaints) remained until the end of Grandstands existence.